 An ecofeminist framework cites hierarchical thinking and oppositional definitions as reasonings behind the subjugation of both women and nature.
 These constructs can often justify masculinised acts of violence and domination towards women, animals and the natural world.
 These acts are often expressed through masculine cultural norms, such as hunting, domesticity and exploitation.

-While ecofeminism can function on a theoretical level, it has proven difficult to apply empirically.
-One of the main criticisms levied against ecofeminism is that, by only considering the connection between women and nature, it fails to account for the differences between individual women that can only be understood through more comprehensive frameworks analysing race or class.
+Ecofeminism was at a time quite popular in universities, but was never really able to break out of scholarly circles.
+The theory was also criticised for its shortcomings.
+By only considering the connection between women and nature, ecofeminism failed to account for the differences between individual women that can only be understood through more comprehensive frameworks analysing race or class.

 Intersections between the environment and social issues are ubiquitous, although often overlooked.
 Resolving issues in one area can have a cascading effect on improving conditions in the other.
 For instance, decades of racist housing policies in Richmond VA, USA, limited investments towards improving living standards in neighbourhoods that were primarily home to communities of colour.
 Today, these neighbourhoods can be up to 8°C warmer than predominantly white neighbourhoods during summer, severely affecting health standards, especially for children.
-Understanding the structural reasons behind these inequities can shed light on how these issues can be resolved.
-For instance, more investments into creating urban green spaces and more expansive tree cover would improve environmental quality and health standards in these neighbourhoods, while also addressing inequities rooted in racist attitudes of governance.
+Understanding the structural reasons behind inequities can shed light on how these issues can be resolved, in this case by creating more urban green spaces and tree cover in these neighbourhoods to improve both environmental and health quality standards.

 Failure to recognise the intersections between climate change and social issues damages the prospects of finding solutions to either.
 In the case of gender equality, elevating women through social initiatives, specifically improved access to healthcare and education, has a direct impact on reducing emissions by reducing a country’s total fertility rate.